Part 1 of 2 - Part 2: Getting Confident with GitHub MCP Server: A Real QA Win

-Lately I’ve been playing with GitHub’s MCP Server on Windsurf to see how far I can push it as a front-end developer.
-My goal was to write better code, faster, without constantly jumping between repos or tapping someone on the shoulder to ask how an API works.
+Lately I've been playing with GitHub's MCP Server to see how useful it is as a front-end developer.
+I wanted to write better code, faster, without constantly jumping between repos or interrupting someone to ask how an API works.
+What surprised me is how much it helped once I connected it to our API repos.

-• Ask questions about parts of the back-end I don’t have checked out at all
+- Ask questions about parts of the back-end I don't have checked out at all

-• Cross-reference front-end errors with back-end logic
+- Cross-reference front-end errors with back-end logic

-• Generate much nicer documentation
+- Generate much nicer documentation

-• Clarify assumptions before writing a PR
+anys - Clarify assumptions before writing a PR

 Can you find where this endpoint is implemented?
 Show me how the response is shaped.

-No guessing, no Slack messages, no scrolling through files I don’t normally touch.
-Even better, I could ask it to compare my code with their code:
+And get a direct answer from the back-end repo.
+No guessing, no Slack messages, no scrolling through files I don't normally touch.

 Debugging with cross-repo context

-Add documentation to the context easily
+Adding documentation to the context

-Based on the README and the implementation, how am I supposed to use this endpoint from the front-end?
+Based on the README and implementation, how am I supposed to use this endpoint from the front-end?

 Catching AI errors before they catch you

-1. Always ask for the source of truth
+- Ask for the source of truth.

 Instead of "what does this endpoint do?", ask: